draios/onprem-install-docs/4.0.0/migration.md

 SELECT * FROM INVALID_FOREIGN_KEYS;
 ```

 If the query does not return any row, the migration process can be initiated.
-Otherwise, it will be needed to delete the orphaned rows before starting with the migration.
+Otherwise, delete the orphaned rows before starting with the migration.

 ### Run the Installer